The CIA Triad

 CIA Triad

-Over time, we’ve come to know and understand what confidentiality and availability mean from the likes of Gartner and other analysts.
+Over time, we’ve come to know and understand what confidentiality and availability mean from Gartner and other analysts.
 However, one overlooked element has been the lack of definition of what integrity means to the software security practitioner and industry at large.
 So, what does integrity mean?

 Integrity is often associated with File Integrity Monitoring (FIM), but the problem with this concept is that integrity does not occur simply by simply detecting change.
 The real question is about the change itself.
 Was the change good or bad, expected or unexpected, malicious or accidental?